 So next time you get a taste for ice cream, or are sick of Cheeseburgers in Caseville make the effort to get to Grindstone City.
 The choices are awesome.

 A couple of years ago our ThumbWind blog published a post that rattled the establishment in Caseville by stating that the best cheeseburger came from the Hitching Post in Elkton.
-At that that time the locally famous burger chef, “Jewels” made a cheeseburger so tasty that local golfers defected from golfing at Century Oaks (which was close to Hitching Post) to Scenic Golf Club when she started cooking and tending bar at Scenic.
+At that time the locally famous burger chef, “Jewels” made a cheeseburger so tasty that local golfers defected from golfing at Century Oaks (which was close to Hitching Post) to Scenic Golf Club when she started cooking and tending bar at Scenic.
 Those were gentler and tender times.
 We miss Jewels and wish her well.

 This morning, after hitting the Farmers Market in Port Austin and White Church Gallery in Grindstone City we stopped by Shelley’s Bar.
 What a cool stop.
 Okay… I admit that the outside needs a bit more curb appeal.
-But stepping in to this roadside tavern you can tell the that the locals love this place.
+But stepping into this roadside tavern you can tell that the locals love this place.
 They had just finished a breakfast run and were shifting to lunch when we came in.

-As we were leaving, our cheeseburger connoisseur flagged down our our server and asked to speak to the manger.
+As we were leaving, our cheeseburger connoisseur flagged down our server and asked to speak to the manager.
 Jackie came over and with a quizzed look ask if everything was OK.
 Our seasoned cheeseburger snob stated….”this is the best I’ve had all week, it’s excellent!”
 No small feat has this guy is a known as a regular at the world famous Councils in Bradenton, Florida.
 Jackie was gracious and explained that they get a special grind from McDonald Food and Family Center in Bad Axe and that they searched several times before they settled in with this well known local grocer.
-She credited the team in the kitchen has were all the magic happens.
+She credited the team in the kitchen has where all the magic happens.